aristotelissym/techsaloniki-cursor-ws/README.md

  - Ensure your implementation strictly follows all rules, guidelines, and architectural conventions outlined in /instructions.
    - Design the frontend with component reusability, modular structure, and clean code principles in mind.
    - Include basic but functional UI components for all CRUD operations (e.g., forms, lists, edit views, delete confirmations).
-   - Assume the backend will provide a standard REST API or follow whatever contract is defined under /instructions/api-specs.
    - The frontend component will be created in a directory named "frontend".
  Do not begin backend development until explicitly instructed to do so.